 We have a rich history that we like to share.
 Explore each of the eras of Baptist Collegiate Minstry at William & Mary!

 We send out an email every week to BCMers to ensure that they are informed.
 Catch events that are coming soon as well as updates that did not reach program announcements in time here.
 If you would like to view the most recent newsletter, click here.

 BCM's Constitution discusses the purpose, name, membership, leadership, meetings, budget, and by-laws.
 If you would like to read William and Mary BCM's constitution, click here.

 All of BCM gathers on Sunday evenings at 5pm for a home-cooked dinner provided by local churches, followed by a student-led time of singing and drama, Bible study, guest speakers, and worship at 6pm.
-All friends are welcome.
-After the gathering, hang out as long as you want to make new ones!
+All are welcome.
+After the gathering, hang out as long as you want to make new friends!

 Family Groups are student-led small group Bible studies that meet throughout the week.
 For more information, see the family group section.

 If you want to contribute to how BCM conducts gatherings and outreach, join us in open CT meetings bi-weekly after gatherings.
 To learn more about CT and how to become an official member, check out the Coordination Team section.